Kamakura Net Income Simulation

 - Account Setup

-- Account setup in KRM allows for completion of several model requirements in one screen for logical input of basic account characteristics and new business defaults, reporting hierarchies, and aggregation parameters.
+- Account setup in KRM allows for the completion of several model requirements in one screen for logical input of basic account characteristics and new business defaults, reporting hierarchies, and aggregation parameters.

 - Process Oriented Assumptions Input